Zymbit-Docs/docs/content/getting-started/scm/quickstart/index.md

 ### **Configure and Setup your SCM**

-##### 1) Power On and Bootup
+##### Power On, Bootup, and SSH in
  * Connect up the ethernet and 12V power.
 The unit is designed to run headless.
 You do not need a monitor, keyboard, or mouse.
 As shipped, the hostname is `zymbit-dev` and a user named `zymbit` can be used for SSH login.
-SSH login is restricted to only use keys.
+The default password for SSH is zymbit.
+Please change your password once you login.
+Console login has been disabled.

  {{% callout notice %}}